RemindShot

 Android Screen OCR: Read Text From Screenshots and Apps

-Learn what Android screen OCR means, how it helps read text on screen, and when screenshots plus reminders beat copying text.
+Learn what Android screen OCR means, how to read text from screenshots, and when OCR plus reminders helps more than copying text.

 There is a special kind of irritation that happens when the text is right there on your Android screen, but you still cannot easily use it.
 A booking code inside an image.
 A deadline in a screenshot.
 A product name inside a shopping app.
 A sentence in a video frame.
-The phone is glowing with the answer, and somehow you are still preparing to retype it with one finger like it is 2009.
+The phone is glowing with the answer, and somehow you are still preparing to retype it one character at a time.

 That is the everyday problem behind Android screen OCR.